-What surprised me during my property scouting trips and then during the time I spent in the country over the next two years, while the local economy was trying to stabilize itself, was that most of the Argentine businessmen I met with didn’t seem concerned.
-They weren’t struggling financially.
-In fact, they were doing quite well.
+I was surprised, though, during my property scouting trips and then during the time I spent in the country over the next two years, while the local economy was trying to stabilize itself, by the Argentine businessmen I was meeting.
+They weren’t nearly as panicked or even concerned as I’d expected them to be.

 The businessmen and professionals I was speaking with were the ones who had been accumulating physical dollars and keeping as much of their wealth as possible outside their country.

 Argentina’s economic history is filled with dramatic ups and disastrous downs.
 Over generations of experience, Argentines, I realized, had learned to diversify their wealth outside their own country.
-It was simple self-preservation.